ELMayko/PC-Deal-Finder/README.md

 # PC Deal Finder

-Searches 'buildapcsales' forum on Reddit.com for the latest pc component deals.
-If deals that match your search criteria are found, the script will automatically send you an email containing the search results.
+Searches 'buildapcsales' forum on Reddit.com for the latest deals on PC components.
+Based on user defined criteria, the script will automatically generate a pre-populated email highlighting matched results.

 ## Getting Started